 Trekking in Borneo

-It's important to acclimatise to the heat and humidity before a trek in Borneo, it can be tiring and you don't cover much ground in a day.
+It's important to acclimatise to the heat and humidity before trekking in Borneo, it can be tiring and you don't cover much ground in a day.
 The trails can be muddy but there's always a waterfall nearby to cool off in and wash yourself.
 Then, when you come to one of the many villages hidden in the forested valleys, you are welcomed with warmth and curiosity.
 Every village has a house set aside for guests and you can enjoy the typical food of the indigenous tribes.
 Going into these regions feels very special, some of the tribes have only recently come into contact with the outside world.
-It is important that tourism benefits them.
+It is important that tourism benefits them, so responsible travel is very important to us.
 It is also vital that our treks here can show the visitor the fragility and value and beauty of the forest, the lungs of the planet, which will hopefully encourage people to come home and protect them.